Efficient Training of Multi-task Neural Solver for Combinatorial Optimization: Method

 \subsection{Reward Design and Influence Matrix Construction}

 In this part, we design the reward and construct the intra-task relations based on the loss decomposition introduced in Section \ref{sec: loss decompos}.
-Though Eq. \ref{eq: effects} reveals the signal during training, the inner products of gradients from different tasks can significantly differ at scale (see Appendix \ref{app: loss and grad scale}).
-This will mislead the bandit's update seriously since improvements may come from large gradient values even when they are almost orthogonal.
-To address this, we propose to use cosine distance to measure the influence between task pairs.
-Formally, for task $T^i_j$ from $t_1$ to $t_2$, the influence from training itself is:
+Though \eqref{eq: effects} reveals the signal during training, the inner products of gradients from different tasks can significantly differ at scale (see Appendix \ref{app: loss and grad scale}).
+This may greatly mislead the bandit's update since improvements may come from large gradient values even when they are almost orthogonal.
+To address this, we propose to use cosine metric to measure the influence between task pairs.
+Formally, for task $T^i_j$ from $t_1$ to $t_2$, the influence from training the same type of COP $T^i_q$ to $T^i_j$ is: